ENG2323 – Women Writing: Feminist Fiction in English

 - know the central points of a selection of feminist theory, and can use it as a context for reading literary texts.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course assumes a good proficiency in written and oral English.
 The students should have taken at least 10 ECTS in English literature/culture.

 10 credits overlap with ENG4363 – Women Writing: Feminist Fiction in English

 Seminar, two hours per week for 14 weeks, 28 hours in all.

 Attendance is obligatory 11 out of 14 seminars.
 Additional absences must be justified by documentation to the exam coordinator.

-Your qualifying paper or oral presentation must be accepted by the teacher in order for you to hand in your exam.
+Your qualifying paper must be accepted by the teacher in order for you to hand in your exam.